cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Possible values**

 Any valid term id applicable on locations (places).
-For a list of available terms, see [UiTdatabank taxonomy](../terms.md).
+For a list of available terms, see [our guide about taxonomy terms](../taxonomy-api/terms.md).

 **Example**